gvwilson/sensibleadventures/iffy/iffy.md

 Iffy nodded toward the three toolboxes on the floor between them.
 "Least they let you keep your gear."

 Wales smiled.
-"They didn't really have---ah, here we go."
+"They didn't really have much---ah, here we go."
 He stood and brushed his hands on his trousers as the door across from them swung open with soft pneumatic whoosh.
 It and the wall were as thick as Iffy's slab mattress.